Avicephala: History of classification

-Avicephalia would not be recovered again until 2021 following the redescription of Weigeltisaurus by Adam Pritchard and colleagues, wherein the phylogenetic analysis found a clade of drepanosauromorphs and weigeltisaurids.
-They identified four unambiguous synapomorphies (shared unique traits) for Avicephalia: the absence of both cervical and dorsal intercentra, a length/height ratio for the scapula between 0.4 and 0.25, and no outer process on the fifth metatarsal.
-They also updated Senter's definition of Avicephala, as the modern definition of Neodiapsida now includes both drepanosaurs and weigeltisaurids.
-Avicephalia is now defined as "including all taxa more closely related to Weigeltisaurus jaekeli Weigelt 1930 and Drepanosaurus unguicaudatus Pinna 1979 than to Petrolacosaurus kansensis Lane 1945, Orovenator mayorum Reisz, Modesto & Scott, 2011, Claudiosaurus germaini Carroll, 1978, Youngina capensis Broom 1914, or Sauria Macartney 1802".
+Avicephala would not be recovered again until 2021 following the redescription of Weigeltisaurus by Adam Pritchard and colleagues, wherein the phylogenetic analysis found a clade comprising drepanosauromorphs and weigeltisaurids.
+They identified four unambiguous synapomorphies (shared unique traits) supporting Avicephala: the absence of both cervical and dorsal intercentra, a length/height ratio for the scapula between 0.4 and 0.25, and no outer process on the fifth metatarsal.

-Despite this result, they noted that should Avicephala turn out to not be monophyletic in future analyses they recommend that the taxon be abandoned once again.
-The cladogram of their results is shown below:
+Consequently, they provided an updated definition for Avicephala as the modern definition of Neodiapsida now includes both drepanosaurs and weigeltisaurids.
+Avicephala is now cladistically defined as "including all taxa more closely related to Weigeltisaurus jaekeli Weigelt 1930 and Drepanosaurus unguicaudatus Pinna 1979 than to Petrolacosaurus kansensis Lane 1945, Orovenator mayorum Reisz, Modesto & Scott, 2011, Claudiosaurus germaini Carroll, 1978, Youngina capensis Broom 1914, or Sauria Macartney 1802".
+Despite this result, they noted that should Avicephala not be recovered as monophyletic in future analyses they recommend that the taxon be abandoned once again.
+Their results are shown simplified in the left cladogram below.

+A study by Valentin Buffa and colleagues published in 2024 set out to test the revived monophyly of Avicephala following their reinterpretation of the skull of the drepanosaur Avicranium.
+Like most previous analyses they did not recover a monophyletic Avicephala, with weigeltisaurids once again recovered as stem-saurians (albeit more crownward than typical of prior analyses) and drepanosauromorphs likewise as archosauromorphs, although uniquely close relatives of Trilophosauridae within Allokotosauria, a novel position for them.
+The simplified results of this analysis are shown in the right cladogram below, highlighting 'avicephalans'.

+Buffa et al. argued that most of the shared traits both Senter and Pritchard proposed to unite Avicephala were commonly distributed enough throughout diapsids to be congruent with multiple possible evolutionary scenarios, while others were less similar between the two than previously thought (such as the nature of the inclined rear margin of the skull).
+Only two of Senter's original synapomorphies are common to both groups but rare in other Permo–Triassic: the subequal lengths of the third and fourth metapodials (and consequent symmetrical hands and feet).
+However, they may be attributable to convergent evolution due to similar arboreal lifestyles, among other shared traits.
+Constraining Avicephala to be monophyletic in their dataset was four steps less parsimonious, and significantly reduced the overall resolution of diapsid relationships.
+Both of these results suggest that Avicephala is not likely to be a true clade.